-Pin Number Pin Name Pin Function 22 CS Current Sense input.
+Pin Number Pin Name Pin Function 22 CS Current-Sense Input.
 The CS pin senses current by monitoring the voltage across the low-side MOSFET during the OFF-time.
 The current sensing is necessary for short circuit protection.
 In order to sense the current accurately, connect the low-side MOSFET drain to SW using a Kelvin connection.
 The CS pin is also the high-side MOSFET's output driver return.
 23 SGND Signal Ground.
 SGND must be connected directly to the ground planes.
 Do not route the SGND pin to the PGND Pad on the top layer (see PCB Layout Guidelines for details).
-24 FB Feedback input.
+24 FB Feedback Input.
 Input to the transconductance amplifier of the control loop.
 The FB pin is regulated to 0.8V.
 A resistor divider connecting the feedback to the output is used to adjust the desired output voltage.
-25 PG Power Good output.
-Open drain output.
+25 PG Power Good Output.
+Open Drain output.
 The PG pin is externally tied with a resistor to VDD.
-A high output is asserted when $V{\text{OUT}} > 92\%$ of nominal.
-26 EN Enable input.
+A high output is asserted when $V{OUT} > 92\%$ of nominal.
+Enable Input.
 A logic level control of the output.
 The EN pin is CMOS-compatible.
 Logic high = enable, logic low = shutdown.
-In the off state, supply current of the device is greatly reduced (typically 5μ A).
+In the off state, supply current of the device is greatly reduced (typically 5μA).
 The EN pin should not be left floating.
-27 VIN Power Supply Voltage input.
-Requires bypass capacitor to SGND.
-28 VDD 5V Internal Linear Regulator output.
+27 VIN Power Supply Voltage Input.
+Requires bypass capacitor to SGND. and the supply bus for the IC.
+VDD is created 5V Internal Linear Regulator Output.
 VDD supply is the power MOSFET gate drive supply voltage and the supply bus for the IC.
 VDD is created by internal LDO from VIN.
 When VIN < +5.5V, VDD should be tied to PVIN pins.
 A 1 μ F ceramic capacitor from the VDD pin to SGND pins must be place next to the IC.